 - Persons who suffer from extreme physical deformity and also advanced age come under this category

 - Those with the genetic or medical condition of Dwarfism where the height of an adult is not more than 4 feet 10 inches or 147 centimetres

 - Cerebral palsy implies a group of non-progressive neurological conditions that restricts coordination of muscles and physical movements and muscle coordination.
 This happens due to the damage in particular areas of the brain before or after birth.

 - Acid attack victims are categorized as the persons who are disfigured owing to the assaults by acid or some other corrosive substance

-- Muscular dystrophy which is a group of genetic muscle disease where the muscles are affected.
+- Muscular dystrophy, which is a group of genetic muscle diseases where the muscles are affected.
 Those with multiple dystrophy suffer from the condition of missing information in their genes due to which they lack proteins that are required for healthy muscles.
 It also contains the conditions of skeletal muscle weakness, death of muscle cells and tissue and defects in muscle proteins

 Visually Impaired (VI) Persons